vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Codes authenification codes for tasks in Job
 Addresses make a star

-Fireside (Angel) being tortured in The Picnic Basket
+Fireside (Not Angel) being tortured in The Picnic Basket
 - The target list
 - Possible hideouts (the map)
 - Possible weaknesses and plans